shin-no-labo/extraction-data-from-excel/README.md

 Purpose of this program is extraction data from excel files by automatically.
 Practically, there are many files in the office but it is exhausted operation to take data which are needed.

-This code is very simple but I think it can work practically at business.
+This code is very simple but I think it can work practically at business or study.
 I am happy if your program will be came up with by this program.

 Besides, I can understand that data cleansing is important by this activity.